fudini/empece/README.md

-# Akai MPC sequence and song editor
+# Akai MPC sequence and song orderer

 It's cumbersome to do it in the Akai's software so..
 This app lets you change order of your sequences and rename them.